Monash-Data-Science-and-AI-platform/marketing-contract-classification/sentence_classification/README.txt

 	-in the line for pd.read_excel, define the argument in pd.read_excel, engine='openpyxl'

 4. Resource exhaust error
--For V100 GPU, pre-training only allow up until batch size of 16
+-For V100 GPU, pre-training only allow up until batch size of 16(for pre-training)

+5. https://huggingface.co/nlpaueb/bert-base-uncased-contracts(or similar url) takes too long to response
+-Solutions: wait for a while a resubmit the job